Tessa Schlesinger is the author of "Lucid Dreaming: How to Heal Your Life and Increase Your Power."

 I eventually looked at each figure in the dream.
 I wondered who they were, and I tried to establish if they were particular people.
 It turned out each of those figures had something about them that corresponded to someone in my own life.
 When I looked at that, I found out that each of those people had said something that stopped me from attempting to do anything.

 Consequently, I did two things.
-I approached each of those people, plus I designed a method of action in my dream.
+I approached each of those people in real life (where possible), plus I designed a method of action in my dream.
 In my dream, I drew thunder from the sky and hurled it at each of them.
 They stopped trying to kill me (that was what was happening in my dream).

 In real life, there were all sorts of denials.
 I let bygones be bygones.
 Sometimes forgiveness is the best option.